Places

 - Airports: Toncontín (TGU) in Tegucigalpa, Ramón Villeda Morales (SAP) in San Pedro Sula, Golosón (LCE) in La Ceiba, and Juan Manuel Gálvez (RTB) in Roatán.

-- Transport: private coaches, 4x4 vehicles, ferries to islands, and domestic flights; we vet drivers and routes for safety.
+- Transport: private coaches, 4x4 vehicles, ferries to islands, and domestic flights; we vet drivers and routes with safety as the priority.

-- Lodging: guesthouses, partner compounds, secure hotels, and island resorts suited for donor appreciation.
+- Lodging: guesthouses, partner compounds, secure hotels, and island resorts suited for supporter appreciation.

 - Meals: Honduran cuisine—baleadas, tamales, sopa de caracol, tropical fruit; we ensure safe food/water and accommodate dietary needs.